Isle of Skye, Loch Ness, and magical winter scenery in the Scottish Highlands.

 Deluxe Bed & Breakfast 'The Skye Inn'

 Located in the heart of the beautiful town of Portree, The Skye Inn offers the warmest of Highland welcomes, ensuring a relaxed and personal atmosphere - making you feel right at home!
-Enjoy an optional fine dinner in the evenings or cosy up at the bar in the Grand Room.
+Enjoy an optional dinner in the evenings or cosy up at the bar in the Grand Room.
 During colder weather, a crackling open fire adds to the relaxing atmosphere to wind down after a busy day of exploring.
 Please note that accommodation can be subject to change.

 Room Types